-Looking for a list of canned gluten-free soups?
-I’ll discuss which brands offer gluten-free soup options and which do not.
-I also tested several soups for hidden gluten and reveal the results in this article.
-You’ll want to pay close attention to my debacle with Progresso.
+Are you looking for a list of gluten-free canned soups?
+I tested several brands of canned soup for hidden gluten and reveal the results in this article.
 This post contains affiliate links.
 Please see my disclosures.

-Gluten is a protein found in wheat, rye, barley and sometimes oats, and causes an autoimmune reaction in people with celiac disease, and inflammation in people with gluten sensitivity.
-(Read: What is Gluten and Why is it Bad for Some People?)
+However, many canned soups contain gluten, a protein found in wheat, rye, barley, and sometimes oats.
+Gluten causes an autoimmune attack in people with celiac disease and inflammation in people with non-celiac gluten sensitivity.

 Are Progresso Soups Gluten Free?